BenChis/Blog-poste-freemote/README.md

 # Blog-poste-freemote
-Free mote project for blog poste
+Free mote project for blog post

 ## Techniques used
 Grid